 Wontkins: No, I don't like coffee.

-(a hand holding a gun reaches into the frame and shoots Wontkins dead at point-blank range)
+(a hand holding a gun reaches into the frame and shoots Wontkins stone dead)

-Most commercials try to sell their product by making it look appealing, desirable, a must-have even if customers didn't think before that they needed it.
-Commercials like such try to be friendly and informative, appearing to have your best interests at heart.
+Most commercials try to sell their product by making it look appealing, desirable, and a must-have.
+Such commercials try to be friendly and informative, appearing to have your best interests at heart.

 Then there's these.
 With Abusive Advertising, there's no question whether you'll buy this product.
-You will, and if you don't there will be dire consequences before you end up buying it anyway.
-Whether a mascot coming to beat you up or divine misfortune to wreck one's day, the customer is promised a nasty end if they don't haul their butt to a store right now.
+You will, and if you don't, there will be dire consequences before you end up buying it anyway.
+Whether a mascot coming to beat you up or divine misfortune to wreck your day, the customer is promised a nasty end if they don't haul their butt to a store right now.

-Oftentimes though, this type of advertising is done tongue-in-cheek, as obviously companies can't legally attack people to make them buy their product.
-So to show it's all just a joke, such ads are usually deliberately over the top so that they won't be taken seriously.
-The real aim is for the commercials to stick in the customers' minds, even if it depicts them getting beaten to a pulp alive.
+This type of advertising is usually tongue-in-cheek, as obviously companies can't legally attack people to make them buy their product.
+So to show it's all just a joke, such ads are deliberately over-the-top so that they won't be taken seriously.
+The real aim is for the commercials to stick in the customers' minds, even if it depicts them getting beaten to a pulp.

 - "Never Say No to Panda", an... odd series for Panda Cheese by Arab Dairy.
 The theme in each is that some person doesn't want to have any cheese, when a panda appears out of nowhere, looking at them mournfully while Buddy Holly plays... then proceeds to rampage and break to pieces anything the person is using.
 Whether overturning their grocery cart, smashing a birthday cake, throwing a guy's computer monitor, beating through a car windshield with a wrench, or ripping out a patient's IV, this panda will not stand anyone not eating their cheese.
 One guy even ends up having to buy two packs just to keep that bear away from him.